 David Barwick is the bureau chief of MNI's Frankfurt office, covering Eurozone macroeconomic data and monetary policy.
 He particularly enjoys pursuing central bankers wherever they may hide, and through years of frequenting IMF/World Bank meetings, G20s, Eurogroup meetings and a variety of publicized and less publicized events has managed to become a familiar face to a very large number of financial policymakers, in particular ECB Governing Council members.
 His career as a journalist started with a masters degree in the field earned at Kent State University in Ohio.
 Before coming to MNI Mr. Barwick, who also has a masters in economics, spent two years at a regional newspaper in eastern Germany.

-John R. Carter was a founding member of MNI in 1984, starting as Bureau Chief of the Washington office.
+John R. Carter is MNI's Asia News Editor.
+He was a founding member of MNI in 1984, starting as Bureau Chief of the Washington office.
 In that position, he helped develop MNI's coverage of U.S. government financial policies and economic data, which quickly became the industry standard.
 MNI pioneered detailed financial policy coverage of the Federal Reserve, the US Congress and the White House, as well as develop the first real-time economic data tables and analyses for market professionals.
 Mr. Carter became Europe Managing Editor in 1994, bringing with him the proven MNI methods to policy and data coverage.
 MNI again pioneered detailed coverage of central banks (the Bank of England, the Bundesbank and later the European Central Bank), of major European government financial policy moves, and key economic data of major economies.
 MNI is acknowledged as the market leader in central bank and economic data in Europe.
 Mr. Carter became Managing Editor for Asia in February in 2006 with the mission of ensuring top quality coverage of financial policy and economic data for global fixed-income and foreign exchange market participants.
-Mr. Carter was promoted to Global Managing Editor in September 2012 with the goal of continuing to improve MNI’s economic policy coverage and economic data presentations.

 Michael Chrysostomou has been a Senior Fixed Income Analyst with the Fixed Income bullet points team in London since December 2011, focusing on short end fixed income and money market rates.
 Michael currently also contributes to MNI email services as well as MNI’s Fixed Income Instant-Messenger services.
 Before joining MNI, Michael worked as a Fixed Income trader at Bank of America Merrill Lynch, specialising in European T-bills and short-term maturity bonds.
 In total Michael has 14 years investment banking experience, with 8 years within the debt rates area of Merrill Lynch, supporting Sterling, Dollar and Euro Interest rates swaps, OIS and Fixed income bond products.